 Okay it’s no Yellowstone, but this pit is pretty to watch.
 And just as reliable.
 The lake’s bubbles, sheet, and distinctive odor come from a deep underground oil field.

-We’re an active archaeological site!
+We’re an active paleontological site!
 Come see how we got all these incredible fossils.
 From the Viewing Station, you can see deep into Pit 91 where thousands of bones of extinct animals like the western horse, saber-toothed cat, and dire wolf are jumbled together in pools of sticky asphalt.

 This is the OG of Hancock Park.
 Open to the public in 1952, the Observation Pit was the first museum in Hancock Park.
 Built over Pit 101, it was designed to give the experience of entering a fossil pit.